srbnghosh99/Community-Detection-in-Large-Graphs-and-Applications/src/parseDBLP/README.md

 The command line to run author name mapping to identical id:

-python3 author_nameid_map.py --inputfile merge_file.edgelist --outputfile merge_file_idname.edgelist
+python3 author_nameid_map.py --inputfile input.edgelist --outputfile output.csv

 ## How to get the DBLP main file.